hlapp/node-red-contrib-wirelesstag/README.md

   API.
 Due to the way the Node-RED editor works, this isn't available until the respective cloud API configuration node is _deployed_.
-  Hence, when setting up a node with a new cloud API configuration, the node _must_ first be deployed (with necessarily incomplete configuration).
-Then configuration can be resumed.
+  Hence, when setting up a node with a new cloud API configuration, the node _must_ first be deployed.
+For _wirelesstag-s_ nodes, configuration can then be resumed.
 * In principle each event (such as motion detected, temperature too high, etc) for armed sensors should result in data becoming available for the corresponding tag shortly thereafter.
 In practice,